-The Accountable Executive reviewed the draft policy once it had been developed by the Agency.
-Comments and recommended changes were taken into account when the final document was developed.
-The Accountable Executive then submitted the policy to the Agency Board of Directors for approval.
-Once their approval was given, the Accountable Executive signed he policy.
+The Accountable Executive reviews the draft policy once developed by the Agency.
+Comments and recommended changes are taken into account when the final document is developed.
+The Accountable Executive then submits the policy to the Agency Board of Directors for approval.

+Once their approval is given, the Accountable Executive signs the policy.
 Additional responsibilities include, but are not limited to:

-- Make decisions about resources (e.g. people and funds) to support asset management, SMS activities, and capital investments
+- Make decisions about resources (e.g. people and funds) to support asset management,

+SMS activities, and capital investments

 - Sign SMS implementation planning documents

 - Endorse SMS implementation team membership

 - Complete and submit the NTD reports

+- Advise the Board as needed